 To promote and encourage professionalism and ethical conduct in order to increase the prestige of the industry.

 To develop closer ties with members of the industry.

-To provide a forum where all members of the Ontario cleaning industry can discuss and review mutual concerns and issues.
+To provide a forum where all members of the Canadian cleaning industry can discuss and review mutual concerns and issues.